U.S. News Rankings

 |Ranking score and category|

 Drury University is a private institution that was founded in 1873.
-It has a total undergraduate enrollment of 1,618, its setting is city, and the campus size is 80 acres.
+It has a total undergraduate enrollment of 1,607, its setting is urban, and the campus size is 90 acres.
 It utilizes a semester-based academic calendar.
-Drury University's ranking in the 2013 edition of Best Colleges is Regional Universities (Midwest), 11.
-Its tuition and fees are $21,575 (2012-13).
+Drury University's ranking in the 2014 edition of Best Colleges is Regional Universities (Midwest), 8.
+Its tuition and fees are $22,665 (2013-14).

 |School mission and unique qualities (as provided by the school):|

 Founded in 1873, Drury University is a private institution with a long-standing tradition of liberal arts education, professional and personal development, and service to the Ozarks region.
-Engaged learning, entrepreneurial thinking, and commitment to personal wellness and sustainability help Drury's students' undergraduate, graduate, online or adult professionals connect to success.
+Engaged learning, entrepreneurial thinking, and commitment to personal wellness and sustainability help Drury's students connect to success.
+Drury provides day school, evening school, online classes, and graduate schools.

 Drury University Mission Statement: